This Conference shall be incorporated as a non-profit corporation under the laws of the Commonwealth of Pennsylvania.

 The Conference shall be supported by the voluntary contributions of the churches and individuals.

 The Conference shall request from each member church each year a suggested goal for basic support of Our Church’s Wider Mission.
 This goal shall include support of local and extended ministries of the Conference as well as support of the denominational budget of the United Church of Christ.

-The Board of Directors shall consolt with the Office of General Minister and President (United Church of Christ) to reach mutual agreement upon the percentage of dollar amount distribution of the undesignated gifts for Our Church’s Wider Mission (basic support).
-On the basis of such agreement the Conference shall transmit each month the appropriate monies to the central treasury of the United Church of Christ.
+The Board of Directors shall determine the percentage of dollar amount distribution of the undesignated gifts for Our Church’s Wider Mission (basic support) that will be sent to the national setting of the UCC.
+Based on such agreement, the Conference shall transmit each month the appropriate monies to the central treasury of the United Church of Christ.

 The Conference may conduct or endorse such special campaigns or appeals for funds as approved by the Board of Directors.
 All such campaigns or appeals are to be reviewed by the Board of Directors.

 The Board of Directors shall prepare the conference budget for approval by the Conference at the Annual Meeting.